Transactional JMS¶

 forage.myBroker.jms.transaction.object.store.type=file-system

-Setting transaction.enabled=true changes Forage's behavior: it creates an XAConnectionFactory instead of a regular ConnectionFactory, initializes the Narayana transaction manager, and registers JTA transaction policies (PROPAGATION_REQUIRED, PROPAGATION_REQUIRES_NEW, etc.) in the Camel registry.
+Setting transaction.enabled=true changes Forage's behavior: it creates an XAConnectionFactory instead of a regular ConnectionFactory (pooled through an XA-aware pool that enlists sessions in the transaction), initializes the Narayana transaction manager, registers JTA transaction policies (PROPAGATION_REQUIRED, PROPAGATION_REQUIRES_NEW, etc.) in the Camel registry, and configures the Camel JMS component with a JTA transaction manager so every consumer receives its messages inside a JTA transaction.

 Route¶